Form was filled out and downloaded 1,009 times already

 No. A valid, current U.S. passport is all you need for any international travel, including air and sea travel to Canada, Mexico, or the Caribbean.
 Nevertheless, it is prudent to bring other identification documents along with you, such as a driver's license or a photocopy of your passport, just in case.

-Is passport enough for international travel?
+Is a passport enough for international travel?

 Yes and no. A "good faith" effort to comply with REAL ID standards is the required minimum for the federal government to accept state-issued driver's licenses and identification cards, so many states have decided to issue both a driver's license and a passport card together to their residents.